 Many predators, like foxes, coyotes, and even neighborhood dogs, will try to dig their way into your coop and run.
 The most effective way to stop them is by installing a hardware cloth "skirt," also called an apron.
 To do this, you bury a 'skirt' of wire around the coop to stop animals from digging their way in.
 Simply dig a trench about 12 inches wide and 6-8 inches deep around the entire perimeter of your run.
 Lay a 24-inch-wide piece of hardware cloth in the trench, with 12 inches running up the side of the coop and 12 inches laying flat at the bottom of the trench, extending outward.
 Then, backfill the trench.
 When a predator tries to dig, they'll hit the wire and give up.

-Protecting Windows and Vents
+Securing Windows and Vents from Predators

 Good ventilation is non-negotiable for a healthy coop, but open windows and vents can be vulnerable entry points for predators.
 Weasels, snakes, and raccoons can squeeze through surprisingly small openings.
 Any windows or vents should have screens, but not the flimsy kind you have on your house.
 Cover every opening with 1/2-inch hardware cloth, securely fastened with screws and washers.
 This allows fresh air to circulate freely while creating an impenetrable barrier.
 This way, you can keep your flock cool and healthy without ever compromising their safety.
 Our customizable coops are designed with secure ventilation to protect your flock year-round.

-Using the Right Gauge Hardware Cloth
+Why the Gauge of Your Hardware Cloth Matters

 Let's clear something up: chicken wire is for keeping chickens in, not for keeping predators out.
 It’s thin and easily torn apart by a determined raccoon or chewed through by a fox.
 For true security, you need to use 'hardware cloth' for the sides of the run and any other openings.
 Hardware cloth is a rigid, welded wire mesh that predators can't rip or bite through.
 I recommend using 19-gauge hardware cloth with a 1/2-inch mesh.
 This smaller opening is crucial for stopping smaller threats like weasels and snakes.
 It’s the gold standard for building a secure run and is an essential material for any predator-proofing project.